TrueView 3DIS Field Data Checking Methods

 Pause

-3. Image Count: (Skippable if using Step 7) Open the folders for Cycle_YYMMDD_hhmmss/Flight_YYMMDD_hhmmss/Camera1 and Camera2 and count the number images.
+3. Image Count: (Skippable if using Step 7) Open the folders for Cycle_YYMMDD_hhmmss/Flight_YYMMDD_hhmmss/Camera# folder and count the number of images.
 While inside a folder in Windows Explorer the file count will be displayed in the lower left corner.
-The image counts between Camera1 and Camera2 should match by no more than 2-3 images.
-If there is a large discrepancy you experienced camera errors.
+The image counts between all Camera folders should match or be no more than a few images different.
+If there is a large discrepancy you may have experienced camera errors.

 4. Image Quality: You can spot check photos for each camera to ensure photos are not blurry or overexposed.
 Blurry photos can happen during low altitude flights, slowing down from 5 m/s to 4 m/s or even slower may eliminate blurring.
 The shutter speed can also be manually set in the CoreConfiguration.json file, refer to the TrueView manual for more details on manually setting camera parameters.

-5. Lidar data size: Inspect the folder Cycle_YYMMDD_hhmmss/Flight_YYMMDD_hhmmss/Laser1 there should be a a large file named laser.bin for most typical flights it should be over 1GB.
-If the file is small or even zero you have an error with your Lidar sensor.
+5. Lidar data size: Inspect the folder Cycle_YYMMDD_hhmmss/Flight_YYMMDD_hhmmss/Laser1 there should be a large file named laser.udf or laser.bin that for most typical flights should be over 1GB.
+For higher end Riegl systems, such as the TV680 or TV720, there will be several RXP files with the first ones being 4GB and the last one being <4GB.
+In all cases if the files are small or even zero kb you may have an error with your lidar sensor.

-6. TVDataChecker.exe: (True View 410 only) This utility will scan the file for time interval gaps or spin reversals.
-The TVDataChecker can be obtained through your client FTP account.
+6. TVDataCheck.exe: (True View 410 only) This utility will scan the file for time interval gaps or spin reversals.
+The TVDataChecker is delivered with LP360 in the %CommonProgramFiles%\LP360 folder.
 It will also produce a log file in the Laser1 folder.
-GeoCue may request this file if you notice and errors with your laser.bin
+GeoCue may request this file if you notice any errors with your laser.bin.
+See TVDataChecker for more information on using and analyzing the results from this utility for your TV410.

-9. Inspect a Point Cloud Profile: (If you completed the POSPac post processing successfully) Geocode your point cloud then draw a profile over a uniform surface such as a roof top, parking lot or a flat well maintained paved road.
+9. Inspect a Point Cloud Profile: (If you completed the POSPac QC or post processing successfully) Process through to Geocode and colourize your point cloud.
+Then, review the coverage and colourization.
+Draw a profile over a uniform surface such as a roof top, parking lot or a flat well maintained paved road.
 Change the coloring to Point Source ID inspect for flight line misalignment or excessive point cloud noise.
+Keep in mind the realtime data is expected to have misalignment, but not missing data coverage.

 Accessing Realtime Trajectory QC for TrueView 3DIS Field Data Checking